EducatedTanuki/TEA-Manager/README.md

 ### Things to Note
 > TEA Manager will automaticaly detect all avatars in the Scene. **It does not see avatars in other Scenes**.

-> Only switch avatars in play mode
+> For Scenes with multiple avatars, only use the avatar dropdown to switch avatars in play mode

 > Only one `TEA Manager` can be active at a time, accross all **loaded** Scenes
 > `Play Tab` will enforce a valide setup